 * Please note, our fees are reviewed on an annual basis and may be subject to change.

 Tuition fee loans are provided by the Student Loans Company and applications are made to Student Finance England, Wales, Scotland or Northern Ireland as appropriate.
-It is recommended that applications for student finance are made by the end of May 2019 for students starting their studies in September 2019.
-This is the last date for application to guarantee that funding is in place and it is worth noting that without funding being in place, we do not allow students to register for their course.
+It is recommended that applications for student finance are made by the end of May 2020 for students starting their studies in September 2020.
+This is the last date for applications to guarantee that funding is in place; it is worth noting that without funding being in place, we do not allow students to register for their course.

 Accommodation at Salford